astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 Whether you're new to Airfow or an experienced user, check out this list of common errors and some corresponding fixes to consider.

+> **Note:** [Airflow 2.0](https://www.astronomer.io/blog/introducing-airflow-2-0) was released in December of 2020 and addresses a significant number of pain points commmonly reported by users running previous versions.
+We strongly encourage all teams to upgrade to Airflow 2.0+ as soon as they're able.
+>
+> For quick guidelines on how to run Airflow 2.0 locally, refer to [Get Started with Airflow 2.0](https://www.astronomer.io/guides/get-started-airflow-2).
+For detailed instructions on the migration process, refer to [Upgrading to Airflow 2.0+](https://airflow.apache.org/docs/apache-airflow/stable/upgrading-to-2.html) from the Apache Airflow Project and [Upgrade to Airflow 2.0 on Astronomer](https://www.astronomer.io/docs/cloud/stable/customize-airflow/upgrade-to-airflow-2) if you're running on our platform.
+If you'd like help establishing a migration path, [reach out to us](https://www.astronomer.io/get-astronomer).

 ---

 ## 1. Your DAG isn't running at the time you expect it to.